openshift/enhancements/enhancements/network/20190919-OVN-Kubernetes.md

 ## Drawbacks

+OVN currently has no way to implement:
+- Session affinity for Services
+- "except" blocks for NetworkPolicy

+We will work upstream to enable these features.

 ## Alternatives
 There are many.
 But we’ve been involved in the OVN and OVN-Kubernetes communities for a long time.
 We have the expertise, and we think it’s worth the investment.